The first of five open water adventure dives to pass the PADI Advanced Open Water Certification

 Filled with excitement and anticipation, I take my first dive into the blue waters off the coast of Playa Blanca, Lanzarote for the first of five dives to complete the Advanced Open Water PADI Certification.
 It’s the navigation dive and we’ve had our briefing: There are three practical tasks to complete pass the certification.
 First we need to find our way back to a beautiful yellow tube sponge on the rocky reef using our natural navigation skills, next we will do a 180 degree turn with the aid of an underwater compass and to finish off we will dive a perfect square.
 It sounds simple enough.

 I have a brief mental flashback from upper school; I recall my outdoor pursuits orienteering skills were pretty good and my natural navigations skills (or ‘gut nav’ as I like to call it) have always served me well.
-After all, I always manage to find my way to Tesco’s or back to the hotel when I’m in a new town.
 Having done our buddy check on shore, we give the ‘all okay’ hand signal, then descend under the soft waves.
 I’m immediately awestruck by the clarity of the water and the beauty of the underwater landscape and fish.

 Kris looks up and points in the opposite direction to where I instinctively feel we should go.
 He seems quite insistent, taking Marian by the arm and showing her too, but she is unable to help us with the test and shrugs.
 I point again in the direction of the sponge and decide to set off knowing Kris will follow.
 We make our way back, using hand signals and agreeing which way to go.
 We make it.
 The yellow sponge is in site and Marian claps her hands to indicate we have passed the test.
 Next is the 180 degree turn, which is trickier underwater than you might think.
 This is because it’s the body which needs to turn 180 degrees, whilst keeping the compass in the original position.
 Finally, it’s diving a perfect square, using the compass and adding four x 90 degrees turns to arrive within six meters of the place we started.
 Kris and I complete the tasks and it’s time to head back, we swim gently, watching colourful fish up to twenty meters away in the beautiful warm, clear water.